Gomathy-V/HR_Analytics/README.md

 #### EDA involved exploring the data in such a way that:

-- Analyze the distribution of features.
+- Analyzed the distribution of features.
-- Identify trends and patterns.
+- Identified trends and patterns.
-- Visualize correlations between features and the target variable (left).
+- Visualized correlations between features and the target variable (left).
-- Examine demographic breakdowns and their impact on departure rates.
+- Examined demographic breakdowns and their impact on departure rates.

 ### Insights